YaleBioImaging/yrt-pet/docs/source/usage/list-mode_file.md

 of arrival time between detector 2 ($t_2$) and detector 1 ($t_1$),
 or $t_2 - t_1$, expressed in picoseconds.

+If the ListMode file contains a randoms estimate for each event, the option `--flag_randoms` must be used in the executable(s).
+The randoms estimate is in counts per second (cps).

 ## For Python users

 If using python bindings, here's how to read a ListModeLUT: